Caution

 CautionVet Reviewedfruit

 Can Dogs Eat Loquat?
-Caution — Seeds and Leaves Are Toxic
+Caution — Remove Pit and Seeds, They Are Toxic

 This food requires caution.
 Read the details carefully before feeding.